top of page

 An idea is born

-After my uncle Merle passed (who was widely seen as the family historian on my mom's side, and was the author of the book shown in the images above), there was a renewed sense of duty amongst my immediate family to carry the torch and preserve not just the history he knew, but also the enthusiasm and intention he told it with.
+After my uncle Merle passed (who was widely seen as the family historian on my mom's side), there was a renewed sense of duty amongst my immediate family to carry the torch and preserve not just the history he knew, but also the enthusiasm and intention he told it with.

 So, I sat down with my parents and we started brainstorming at what we wanted to preserve, and how we might do that.
 That sparked the idea for some kind of digital document or platform to centralize our family records and tree.